-9. The graduate has reliably demonstrated the ability to: support the integration of multiple software and hardware components using appropriate systems, methodologies and connection protocols.
+10. The graduate has reliably demonstrated the ability to: integrate multiple software and hardware components using appropriate systems, methodologies, and the various connection protocols.

 - a.
-Apply principles of software and hardware integration (e.g. RFID systems, smart card readers, biometric security systems, IoT-based sensing and response systems) when integrating components and systems. - b.
+Apply appropriate principles of software and hardware integration (e.g. RFID systems, smart card readers, biometric security systems, IoT-based sensing and response systems), when integrating software and hardware components. - b.
 Apply principles of a variety of control systems and processes as required (e.g. robotics, point of sale systems, process control, sequential control, smart city or smart building systems), when integrating software and hardware components. - c.
-Support the integration of the network (Profinet, Ethernet, Controlnet, TCP/IP, etc.) stacks for communication with remote devices and applications. - d.
+Adapt and integrate network (Profinet, Ethernet, Controlnet, TCP/IP, etc.) stacks as required for communication with remote devices and applications. - d.
 Apply basic principles of firmware integration for software and hardware components. - e.
 Apply knowledge of device connectivity, networks and communications technology, when integrating software and hardware components. - f.
-Assist in identifying and assessing the appropriate protocol and topology for a communication system. - g.
-Apply knowledge of security protocols and procedures when integrating software and hardware components.
+Identify, assess and select the appropriate protocol and topology for a communication system. - g.
+Apply knowledge of security protocols and procedures when integrating software and hardware components. - h.
+Resolve interoperability issues affecting the integration of software and hardware components.

-10. The graduate has reliably demonstrated the ability to: install, configure, troubleshoot, and maintain a variety of computing devices and networked systems (software or hardware) in accordance with documented functional requirements and standards.
+11. The graduate has reliably demonstrated the ability to: analyze, plan, design, develop, test, and implement computing devices and networked systems (software or hardware) in accordance with appropriate functional requirements and standards.

 - a.
-Apply the results of a needs assessment in determining the requirements for computing/networking devices and systems. - b.
-Assist in the development of functional specifications for computing/networking devices and systems. - c.
-Participate in the design of infrastructure, applications, and hardware according to appropriate standards. - d.
-Apply knowledge of electrical interfacing and timing in the installation and maintenance of basic computing/networking devices and systems. - e.
-Apply knowledge of product lifecycles in the installation and maintenance of basic computing/networking devices and systems. - f.
-Assist in the justification of computing/networking device installation, configuration and maintenance decisions in compliance with appropriate standards and requirements. - g.
-Document the development and installation, configuration and maintenance of computing/networking systems according to required standards.
+Conduct a needs assessment in determining the requirements for computing/networking devices and systems. - b.
+Develop functional specification for computing/networking devices and systems. - c.
+Design infrastructure, applications, and hardware according to appropriate standards. - d.
+Incorporate and apply appropriate electrical interfacing and timing techniques into the design, development and testing of computing/networking devices. - e.
+Incorporate product lifecycle considerations in the design of computing devices and networked systems (software or hardware). - f.
+Justify computing/networking device design and implementation decisions in compliance with appropriate standards and requirements. - g.
+Document the development, testing and implementation of a computing/networking system according to required standards.

-11. The graduate has reliably demonstrated the ability to: apply principles of digital and analog circuits to troubleshoot computing devices, including embedded components and systems.
+12. The graduate has reliably demonstrated the ability to: apply principles of digital and analog circuits to design, implement, and troubleshoot computing devices, including embedded components and systems.

 - a.
-Apply relevant digital circuit principles in the troubleshooting of computing devices, including embedded components and systems. - b.
-Apply relevant analog circuit principles in the troubleshooting of computing devices, including embedded components and systems. - c.
-Troubleshoot and repair computing devices, including embedded components and systems, using appropriate tools and procedures. - d.
-Interpret circuit diagrams of computing devices, including embedded components and systems. - e.
-Test and verify the electrical systems of computing devices, including embedded components and systems. - f.
-Troubleshoot the conversion of analog signals to digital signals and vice-versa, as required. - g.
+Apply appropriate digital circuit principles in the design and implementation of computing devices, including embedded components and systems. - b.
+Apply appropriate analog circuit principles in the design and implementation of computing devices, including embedded components and systems. - c.
+Troubleshoot, diagnose and repair computing devices, including embedded components and systems using appropriate tools and procedures. - d.
+Prepare, modify and interpret circuit diagrams associated with computing devices, including embedded components and systems. - e.
+Assess and interpret the electrical requirements of computing devices, including embedded components and systems. - f.
+Design and implement analog-to-digital, and digital-to-analog conversion interfaces as required. - g.
 Use automated test and measurement techniques to assess the characteristics and performance of computing devices, including embedded components and systems. - h.
-Document and summarize results and procedures.
+Document and summarize results and procedures. - i.
+Apply circuit schematic capture and PCB design using an ECAD package.

-12. The graduate has reliably demonstrated the ability to: contribute to the analysis, building, testing, implementation, and maintenance of embedded (including IoT) devices and applications.
+13. The graduate has reliably demonstrated the ability to: design, build, test, implement, and maintain embedded (including IoT) devices and applications.